 Get Your Books

 Once you receive your course schedule, you may order your books online via The Campus Bookstore prior to the start of the semester.
 After you place your order, your books will be available for pickup when you arrive on campus.

-You need to be healthy and happy to get the most out of your college experience.
+You need to be physically and mentally well to get the most out of your college experience.
 If you find yourself under the weather or in need of help, there are resources available to you.